 Our priorities are:

-- To support Third Sector contribution to Children’s Services Planning
+- To help the Third Sector contribution to Children’s Services Planning.

-Working with statutory agencies to deliver strategies for:
+Working with statutory agencies, we deliver strategies for:

 - family support

 - child mental health and well-being

 - To support the Third Sector Citywide Forum.

 The Forum represents the views of third sector organisations working with children, young people and families.
 We also work with the sector to give a collective voice for children, young people and families